-In recent years, the significant increase in oil and energy costs and commodity prices (such as copper, gold and glass fibers) put pressure on our suppliers to increase their prices for most of our principal raw materials.
-We may not be successful in our attempts to negotiate lower price increases than requested by our suppliers.
+In recent years, our suppliers have increased their prices for most of our principal raw materials.
 We have faced pressure to raise our prices for our products to compensate for supplier price increases in order to maintain our operating margins, and we may not be able to maintain moderate price increases as we have in the past.
 Future price increases for our principal raw materials may materially affect our operating margins and future profitability.